Welcome to the UTHealth School of Public Health in Austin Campus!

-The Michael & Susan Dell Center for Healthy Living is housed at the ARC.
+The Michael & Susan Dell Center for Healthy Living is housed at the Austin Campus.
 The Center is one of the preeminent research facilities for child and adolescent health, including a focus on obesity prevention, diet & nutrition, physical activity, tobacco and alcohol.
 Programs from the Center include the Coordinated Approach To Child Health (CATCH), an evidence-based school obesity prevention program that is in wide use in Texas and the U.S. Another flagship study is the School Physical Activity and Nutrition (SPAN) survey, which documents the rates of obesity and related behaviors in Texas school children.
 The MSD Center also houses The Tobacco Center of Regulatory Science (TCORS) on Youth and Young Adults.
 TCORS provides professional training and scientific research on youth and young adult use of nicotine & tobacco products, and marketing methods targeted to this population in order to inform and support effective, evidence-based regulation of nicotine & tobacco products.

 Changing the Future of Texas

-The faculty at the Austin Regional Campus bring a wealth of expertise and experience into the classroom.
-Faculty members international experts in epidemiology, health promotion, nutrition, tobacco and physical activity.
-Campus research interests include built environment, international tobacco control, obesity prevention, physical activity measurement, physical activity promotion, public health economics, sugar-sweetened beverage and sustainable foods.
+The faculty at the Austin Campus bring a wealth of expertise and experience into the classroom.
+Faculty members are international experts in epidemiology, health promotion, nutrition, tobacco and physical activity.
+Campus research interests include built environment, international tobacco control, obesity prevention, physical activity measurement, physical activity promotion, public health economics, sugar-sweetened beverages and sustainable foods.
 UTHealth School of Public Health is fully accredited by the Council on Education for Public Health.

-The Michael & Susan Dell Center for Healthy Living is located at the Austin Regional Campus and is affiliated with faculty in Austin, at the main Houston campus and the Brownsville and San Antonio Regional Campuses.
+The Michael & Susan Dell Center for Healthy Living is located at the Austin Campus and is affiliated with faculty in Austin, at the main Houston campus and the Brownsville and San Antonio Campuses.
 The Center for Healthy Living, directed by Deanna Hoelscher, PhD, RD, and co-directed by Steven Kelder, MPH, PhD, has a vision of ‘healthy children in a healthy world’ and a mission to serve as a state, national and international leader in the promotion of healthy living.
 The Center for Healthy Living seeks to achieve this by the prevention and control of childhood obesity through healthy eating, physical activity, and the promotion of tobacco regulatory control, and healthy living behaviors in youth, policy and environmental change, and professional education and community service.

 Austin is called the “Live Music Capital of The World” for a reason, but the city also has other performing arts experiences to offer as well!
-Here are some places you can see your favorite band play or discover a local artist:
+Here are some places you can see your favorite band play or discover a local artist.

 Click the appropriate link below to begin the application process.